 “I am a single mom, part-time student, and also work part-time at 2 jobs.
 My son is 2 and I believe that he could learn so much more while playing and interacting with children his age at the Children’s Museum.”

-Newly opened at its fantastic and permanent location in Mankato, the Children’s Museum of Southern Minnesota features exhibits, activities, and spaces to engage all ages.
+Newly opened at its fantastic and permanent location in Mankato, the Children’s Museum of Southern Minnesota, a registered 501(c)(3) non-profit organization, features exhibits, activities, and spaces to engage all ages.
 From the Betsy Tacy-inspired Play Porch to the mind-inspiring attractions of the two-level makers space, and with a towering Mankato Clinic Tree of Forts Climber so tall that it burst through the roof, there’s plenty to do and see — all within a safe, inviting, and comfortable space.
 Follow this link to browse a gallery of the Museum’s interior and exterior spaces.
 Courtesy of ISG, photos by Dean Riggott Photography.

 Take a peek at the Children’s Museum’s indoor and outdoor galleries by watching the video by True Facade Pictures: